Adolfok3/Fresp/README.md

 > Fresp is not intended for unit testing; it is recommended for use in UAT, QA, and development environments during execution.

 > [!WARNING]
 > By default, Fresp is disabled in the production environment, so the chance of getting a fake response in production is zero!
+Unless your `ASPNETCORE_ENVIRONMENT` variable is wrong set in production server!

 ## Installation